Pre-Academy

 We’ve designed our Pre-Academy program so that you know from the start what the financial commitment will be and can make plans accordingly.

-The club fee includes all costs for coaching expenses, uniforms, equipment, tournament entry fees, league fees, Coerver training, indoor soccer fees, and facility fees.
+The club fee includes all costs for coaching expenses, equipment, tournament entry fees, league fees, indoor soccer fees, and facility fees.

 For tournaments that require travel, travel expenses are handled at the team level with support from the club.
 See below for approximate travel costs associated with each tournament/travel experience.
 Many teams will work to offset these costs through fundraising and sponsorship.